-Field/Column Description Status The current status of the job: New-The job has just been added to the queue, and its current status is pending.
+Field/Column Description Project Name The name of the project associated with the job.
+If you click the hyperlinked name, the project is opened to its Summary tab.
+(If the project is private, only administrators and those users assigned roles on the project can open it.
+All other users receive the message "Unable to access the project".)
+If the project has been deleted, this column shows Deleted Project (with no hyperlink).
+However, in most cases, the project name is still referenced in the Details column.
+For a PDL Update job, this column shows N/A since the job is a system event.
+You can use this column to filter the Jobs queue to a specified project name string.
+For more information, see Filtering the Jobs Queue by Column.
+Status The current status of the job: New-The job has just been added to the queue, and its current status is pending.
 Active-The job is now executing.
 Canceled-A user manually canceled the job while it was in a Scheduled state.
 Completed-The job has successfully finished.
 Failed-The job encountered an error.
 Usually a description of the error is provided in the Errors column for the job.
 Scheduled-The job is waiting for a scan or rescan to complete for one or more projects other than the one specified for the job.
 Terminated-A system timeout or loss of connection caused the job to end prematurely.
 This status is also used if the job was canceled while in an Active state.
 Waiting on update-The job is waiting for an Electronic Update to complete on your Code Insight system.
 You can use this column to filter the Jobs queue to a single status.
 For more information, see Filtering the Jobs Queue by Column.
+Scan Server The alias of the scan server performing the scan.
+(For jobs related to the Code Insight Core Server, the value is N/A .)
 Triggered By The login name of the user who initiated the event that triggered the job.
 Clicking the hyperlinked name lets you can send an email to the user.
 You can use this column to filter the Jobs queue to a specified user-name string.
 For more information, see Filtering the Jobs Queue by Column.
-Queued On The date and time at which the job was added to the queue.
-You can sort the Jobs queue by this column.
-For more information, see Sorting the Jobs Queue.
-Activated On The date and time at which the job began to execute.
-Completed On The date and time at which the job ended.
-(Check the Status column to determine the final status of the job when it ended.)
-You can sort the Jobs queue by this column.
-For more information, see Sorting the Jobs Queue.
-Details A description of the job and, if applicable, the name of the project on which it was run.
-Errors Details of the error(s) that caused a job to end with a "Failed" status.
-If no errors were generated for the job, this value is empty. the bottom of each page in the Jobs queue enable you to navigate easily between lds a maximum of 25 jobs.